MERN-ing-the-midnight-oil/Team-Profile-Generator/README.md

 ## Description

-### This is a command-line application that takes in information about emploees on a software engineering team, then generates an HTML webpage that displays supparies for each person.
+### This is a command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 [Video Walk-Through](https://drive.google.com/file/d/1c3wp8yTEpzewPDxVYeYW8Qz9CZcgKyet/view)